November twenty four in the year of our Lord eighteen and sixty nine:

 Quickly standing, he turned and started running, desperately trying to escape from the big animal.
 Looking back over his shoulder, he saw the wolf running behind him.
 Caleb desperately pushed on, his heart pounding, and his lungs screaming for air, but the beast easily kept pace.

 At the end of his breath, he emerged from an opening in the trees.
 He heard the wolf growling, so he looked back one more time to see the beast leaping at him.
 He felt its paws strike his back, and he slammed to the ground, pressed by the full weight of the large animal.
 He tried moving, but the wolf snarled angrily.
-He looked for a stick or rock to use as a weapon, slowly reaching out front.
+He reached out for a stick or rock to use as a weapon, slowly feeling out front.
 He found nothing: no sticks, no rocks, and no ground.
 He lay at the edge of a cliff.
-Feeling the weight on his back let up, he stole a glance back at the animal.
-It had disappeared.
+Feeling the weight on his back let up, he stole a glance back at the animal, but it had disappeared.